Swiftales/swiftales.github.io/_posts/2016-12-11-LevelUpProtocols.md

 }
 ```

-We created a struct called `Person`.
-Next we created an `extension` of `Person` which conform to `TableViewCellDataRepresentable`.
-Another `extension` just has some helper properties which we will be going use in a while.
+We created a `struct` called `Person`.
+Next we created an `extension` of `Person` which conforms to `TableViewCellDataRepresentable`.
+Another `extension` just has some helper properties which we will be going use shortly.

-That was all our basic setup.
-The only new thing we need to create before we go into implementation of our ViewController is a `TableViewCellDecorator` which can decorate `ThreeLabelTableViewCell` using `Person`.
+That was all for our basic setup.
+The only new thing we need to do before we go into implementation of our ViewController is a `TableViewCellDecorator` which can decorate `ThreeLabelTableViewCell` using `Person`.

 ```swift
 struct HorizontalDecorator: TableViewCellDecorator {